sfoster-prodigy/Zero-Trust-Maturity/Zero-Trust-Maturity-Discovery-Questions.md

   - Are Microsoft Entra ID and your existing on-premises identity systems integrated to ensure seamless access for users across environments?
     - Legacy: Cloud identity is not federated with on-premises Active Directory using Microsoft Entra Connect.
 Users manage separate identities for cloud and on-premises environments, leading to inefficiencies and increased security risks due to the lack of centralized identity management.
-    - Traditional: Cloud identity is federated with on-premises Active Directory using Microsoft Entra Connect pass-through authentication.
+    - Traditional: Cloud identity is federated with on-premises Active Directory using Microsoft Entra Connect pass-through authentication or ADFS integration.
 This setup allows for real-time authentication requests to be passed directly to the on-premises Active Directory, enabling users to use their existing credentials for cloud services.
     - Advanced: Cloud identity is federated with on-premises Active Directory using Microsoft Entra Connect password hash synchronization.
 This approach synchronizes user password hashes from the on-premises Active Directory to the cloud, allowing for rapid authentication without direct access to the on-premises AD at the time of sign-in.
     - Optimal: Cloud identity is fully integrated with on-premises Active Directory through Microsoft Entra Connect, utilizing both password hash synchronization and seamless SSO with Conditional Access policies.
 This optimal setup leverages the best aspects of both advanced authentication mechanisms and introduces dynamic access controls based on user behavior, location, device health, and other risk factors.